-PROPO SAL BOARD'S RECOMMENDATION SEE PAGE 1 To elect the seven directors nominated by the Board of Directors and named in this Proxy Statement to serve until the 2024 Annual Meeting of Stockholders or until their earlier death, removal or resignation FOR each director nominee 12 □ Ronald M. □ John E. □ Celeste A. □ James C. Lombardi Byom Clark D'Arecca ☐ Sheila A. ☐ Natale S. ☐ Dawn M. Hopkins Ricciardi Zier 2 To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2024 ⊘ FOR 27 3 To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement ⊘ FOR 29 4 To vote to approve the preferred frequency of the advisory vote on compensation of our named executive officers every year, every two years, or every three years EVERY ONE YEAR 30
+PROP DSAL BOARD'S RECOMMENDATION SEE PAGE 1 To elect the seven directors nominated by the Board of Directors and named in this Proxy Statement to serve until the 2025 Annual Meeting of Stockholders or until their earlier death, removal or resignation FOR each director nominee 19 □ Ronald M. □ John E. □ Celeste A. □ James C. Lombardi Byom Clark D'Arecca □ Sheila A. □ John F. □ Dawn M. Hopkins Kelly Zier 2 To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2025 FOR 29 3 To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement FOR 31 4 To vote for the approval of the Amendments to our Amended and Restated Certificate of Incorporation FOR 32